 The water is warm and shallow at Crown Beach.
 At the west end of the beach is a bathhouse with changing rooms.
 Swimming is permitted during park hours year round.
 No lifeguards are on duty.

 There is no boat launch facility.
-Only sailboards, kayaks and car-top inflatables are permitted at Crown Beach.
-For more information, see our Boating and Sailing page.
+Only sailboards, kayaks, and car-top inflatables are permitted at Crown Beach.
+For more information and a schedule of fees, see our Boating and Sailing page.
 Crown Beach is an official San Francisco Bay Water Trail site.
-Kayaking, Paddle boarding, kite surfing are popular non-motorized activities at this location.
+Kayaking, Paddleboarding, kite surfing are popular non-motorized activities at this location.

 Crown Beach is popular with windsurfers and kiteboarders.
 Rental equipment and lessons are available on spring weekends and during the summer.
 Call (415) 385-1224 for information.